lucainnocenti/quantum-gate-learning/notebooks/README.md

+# Guide to notebooks

+- [fredkin_paper.ipynb](./fredkin_paper.ipynb): Notebook with reproduction of results of [Banchi et al.](http://localhost:8888/notebooks/fredkin_paper.ipynb).
+The training functions as used here may be obsolete and not running with the current version of the code.
+- [toffoli_only_diagonal_from_reduced_expression.ipynb](./toffoli_only_diagonal_from_reduced_expression.ipynb): Contains the code used to train the model for the Toffoli gate with only diagonal pairwise interactions, starting from the reduced expression given by the conditions in the paper.
+This is also where the plots for the Toffoli in the paper have been generated.

+# Results stored in net files
 ## 3-qubit gates without ancillae, all interactions

 All of the following nets have been successfully trained with the following code (appropriately changing the `target_gate` parameter):